nicholascc/c-utils/README.md

 # c-utils

-A set of utility single-header-file libraries I use in my C projects.
+A set of small single-header-file libraries I use for my C projects.

 ### integer.h